Methylene blue: Shock

+Methylene blue increases blood pressure in people with vasoplegic syndrome (redistributive shock).
+It does not improve delivery of oxygen to tissues or decrease mortality.

+Methylene blue has been used in calcium channel blocker toxicity as a possible rescue therapy for distributive shock unresponsive to first-line agents.
+Limited to case reports, a 2024 review found low-quality evidence that methylene blue may reduce short-term mortality, duration of the need for vasopressors, and length of hospital stay.

 Dye or stain

 Methylene blue is used in endoscopic polypectomy as an adjunct to saline or epinephrine, and is used for injection into the submucosa around the polyp to be removed.
-This allows the submucosal tissue plane to be identified after the polyp is removed, which is useful in determining if more tissue needs to be removed, or if there has been a high risk for perforation.
-Methylene blue is also used as a dye in chromoendoscopy, and is sprayed onto the mucosa of the gastrointestinal tract in order to identify dysplasia, or pre-cancerous lesions.
-Intravenously injected methylene blue is readily released into the urine and thus can be used to test the urinary tract for leaks or fistulas.
+This allows the submucosal tissue plane to be identified after the polyp is removed, which is useful in determining if more tissue needs to be removed or if there is a high risk for perforation.
+Methylene blue is also used as a dye in chromoendoscopy, and is sprayed onto the mucosa of the gastrointestinal tract to identify dysplasia, or pre-cancerous lesions.
+Intravenously injected methylene blue is readily released into the urine.

 In surgeries such as sentinel lymph node dissections, methylene blue can be used to visually trace the lymphatic drainage of tested tissues.
 Similarly, methylene blue is added to bone cement in orthopedic operations to provide easy discrimination between native bone and cement.
 Additionally, methylene blue accelerates the hardening of bone cement, increasing the speed at which bone cement can be effectively applied.
-Methylene blue is used as an aid to visualisation/orientation in a number of medical devices, including a Surgical sealant film, TissuePatch.
-In fistulas and pilonidal sinuses it is used to identify the tract for complete excision.
+Methylene blue is used as an aid to visualisation/orientation in several medical devices, including a surgical sealant film.
 It can also be used during gastrointestinal surgeries (such as bowel resection or gastric bypass) to test for leaks.